mcneel/developer.rhino3d.com/README.md

   - launch webserver:
     ```jekyll serve```

-    Once Jekyll has served the page it will print: http://127.0.0.1:4000/developer-rhino3d-com
+    Once Jekyll has served the page it will print: ```http://127.0.0.1:4000/developer-rhino3d-com```.
+    Local changes to the repository should be reflected upon a page-refresh of the locally served page.

 ![Windows Instructions](https://github.com/mcneel/developer-rhino3d-com/blob/gh-pages/images/win_logo_small.png)
-#### Testing and authoring gh pages locally on your Windows computer
+#### Authoring & Testing this site locally on Windows

 **[Jekyll](http://jekyllrb.com/docs/windows/)** is the main tools to compile and serve the website.
 While not officially supported in Windows, it does work.
 These instructions are an based on, but updated from the original instructions to [install Jekyll on Windows](http://jekyll-windows.juthilo.com/)